-24 • 1 Abraham was now old and well on in years, and Yahweh had blessed him in every way.
-Abraham 47:29 said to his senior servant, who was his steward, "Put your hand under my thigh and you will swear to me by Yahweh, 24:37 God of heaven and earth, that you will fering, love have not the same meaning for God as for ourselves, we should not think that an indifferent and pitiless God asks of us sacrifices of which he has no experience (Rom 5:8; 8:32).
+Ar229 • Abraham was now old and well on in years, and Yahweh had blessed him in every way.
+Abraham said to his senior servant, who was his steward, "Put your hand under 24:37 my thigh and you will swear to me by Yahweh, God of heaven and earth, that you will not choose a wife for my son from the daughters of the Canaanites among whom we live; rather it is to my country and my kinsfolk that you will go to choose a wife for my son, Isaac."